mihika-jain-tfs/AutoML/SupportingDocuments/ReadMe.md

 # Supporting Documents

 This folder contains the following that may be helpful in the understanding of the AutoML tools:
-Pugh Matrix - current state of findings: AWS Canvas, AWS Autopilot, Azure Automated ML, H2O Driverless AI, Google Vertex Cloud, Landing Lens,
+1. Pugh Matrix - current state of findings
+1. Presentation on AutoML and our Evaluation
+1. Spiderweb python notebook- current state of findings
+1. Radar chart Excel sheet - current state of findings